copious-world/message-relay-services/README.md

 ### 4. **PathHandler**

-Pathways are required for passing messages through ServeMessageRelay.
+Pathways are required for passing messages through *ServeMessageRelay*.
 Configuring the pathways helps in organizing an application around services that have been intentionally placed on machines within a cluster.
-If an applcation does not use ServeMessageRelay and just connects MessageRelayer instances to endpoints, then there will be no use for a PathHandler instance.
+If an application does not use *ServeMessageRelay* and just connects *MessageRelayer* instances to endpoints, *ServeMessageEndpoint* instances, then there will be no use for a PathHandler instance.

-An example, defautl, implementation for a PathHandler class can be found in /path-handler/path-handler.js.
+An example, default, implementation for a *PathHandler* class can be found in /path-handler/path-handler.js.

-The ServeMessageRelay makes use of the following methods when calling a PathHandler instance:
+The *ServeMessageRelay* makes use of the following methods when calling a *PathHandler* instance:

 #### *Methods*
 * **async send(message)**